Tosin Oke: London 2012 Olympics

-Next it was the big one, the 2012 Summer Olympics...
+Next it was the big one, the 2012 Summer Olympics.
 Oke was ranked 11th in the world going into this competition, and qualified with relative ease with a jump of 16.83m to come 9th overall in the qualifying round.
 The final was a different affair, he managed two very different 16.90m+ jumps and was suffering from runway issues due to a recurrence of his hamstring injury from 2011.
 He came a creditable 7th, but knew the opportunity for an Olympic medal was lost after his great start to the season.
 In his post event interview, Oke severely criticised the Nigerian team's preparation for the Games, and implicated that his sports administrators were not giving Government released funds to the athletes, something that destroyed the team's chances at the Games.
 His comments stirred action at the highest level of Nigerian politics; the President Goodluck Jonathan, ordered an immediate overhaul of the sports sector, and the fallout from Team Nigeria's overall performance at the Games is ongoing.
 In his next competition, Oke jumped 16.76m in round three, and when he tried to push for the big one, strained his hamstring at take-off.
 According to him, it had been coming for a while – since April, but he was just trying to manage the problem until after the Olympics.
-He finished the season ranked 8th in the world, and is due to see the world-renowned Dr.Hans-Wilhelm Müller-Wohlfahrt to solve his hamstring problem.
+He finished the season ranked 8th in the world, and is due to see the world-renowned Dr. Hans-Wilhelm Müller-Wohlfahrt to solve his hamstring problem.

 Glasgow 2014 Commonwealth Games

 2013 started off well with a 16.87m jump indoors, but became Tosin's most injury plagued season culminating in a torn adductor tendon at a competition in the Netherlands.
 He struggled to get back to full health by the World Championships in Moscow, and reaggravated the injury whilst in Moscow.

 The 2014 season saw a return to training in London, with his friend long jumper Matthew (Matt) Burton, an athlete Tosin mentored and coached.
-He opened the season with his first ever win at a World Challenge competition - Marrakech, and jumped 17.21m in his first round to win his 5th Nigerian national title.
+He opened the season with his first ever win at a World Challenge competition – Marrakesh, and jumped 17.21m in his first round to win his 5th Nigerian national title.

 The Commonwealth Games in Glasgow were bittersweet; Tosin aimed to retain his title, but after an hours delay in the start time, and a torrential downpour in round 2, just after the South African Godfrey Mokoena, had taken the lead in calm conditions, a silver medal was the best Tosin could achieve.
-A few weeks later in Marrakech for the African Championships, Tosin again came second to the South African, for his second major silver that year.
+A few weeks later in Marrakesh for the African Championships, Tosin again came second to the South African, for his second major silver that year.